 The Need For A Connected Remote Team

 In the survey, “Deskless Not Voiceless: Communication Works,” 4,000 remote workers shared feeling a significant disconnect between themselves and their company leaders.
-Communication, perceived value to the organization, and receptiveness to new ideas rank as the top three issues occurring among remote teams.
+Communication, perceived value to the organization, and receptiveness to new ideas ranked as the top three issues occurring among remote teams.

-For example, only 3% of remote employees feel connected to C-suite executives.
+For example, only 3% of remote employees said they feel connected to C-suite executives.
 When it comes to team ideation, 90% of managers believe their employees feel comfortable sharing their ideas with them, while in reality, only 46% do.
-Additionally, more than half of people on remote teams feel voiceless, while 83% of managers believe they value their employees’ insights.
+Additionally, more than half of people on remote teams said they feel voiceless, while 83% of managers expressed that they value their employees’ insights.

 Understand Connectivity vs. Community

 While many tools like Slack and Zoom connect remote workers, an app is only as good as the quality of connection among its team members.
-For this reason, leaders should build a sense of community among the group.
+For this reason, it is up to leaders to create a sense of community within the group.
 In fact, research shows community-building increases both engagement rates and ROI.

-Before in-person meetings, it’s common for leaders to engage with team members by asking informal questions.
-“How are your kids?” or “What are your plans for the weekend?”
+Before in-person meetings, it’s common for leaders to engage informally with team members by asking questions such as “How are your kids?” or “What are your plans for the weekend?”
 When working remotely, oftentimes these important bonding moments get overlooked.
-Jumping “straight to business” negatively impacts community-building by making work feel too sterile and rigid.
+However, jumping “straight to business” can negatively impact community-building by making work feel too sterile and rigid.

-Instead, try starting or ending weekly meetings by asking check-in questions, commending achievements and providing support.
-For example, during this time vote upon an employee of the week or spend 10 minutes voicing gratitude for one another.
+Instead, try starting or ending meetings by asking check-in questions, commending achievements or providing support.
+For example, use this time to vote for an employee of the week or spend 10 minutes expressing gratitude for one another.
 Exercises that foster a sense of community among remote workers strengthen the team.
-As a result, a deeper connection is felt among group members.
+As a result, deeper connection is built within the group.